Fund managers turn gumshoe as forensic short-selling pays off

 And in tough markets, the rewards have been trumping the risks.

-Spanish Internet company Let's Gowex (GOW.MC) threatened Gotham with legal action for spreading "absolutely false" rumors at the beginning of July - but the bet paid off two weeks later when Let's Gowex filed for bankruptcy after admitting falsifying its accounts.
+Spanish Internet company Let's Gowex threatened Gotham with legal action for spreading "absolutely false" rumours at the beginning of July - but the bet paid off two weeks later when Let's Gowex filed for bankruptcy after admitting falsifying its accounts.

 (Additional reporting by Blaise Robinson in Paris, Svea Herbst in Boston, Andrew Winterbottom and Nishant Kumar in London; Editing by Lionel Laurent and Will Waterman)